A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 where $x_r$ and $x_f$ represent sets of real and fake images, respectively.

-Inspired by SimCLR \cite{chen2020simple}, some methods \cite{jeong2021training,zhao2020image} introduce different data transformation technologies to create positive and negative pairs during GANs training.
+Inspired by SimCLR \cite{chen2020simple}, some studies \cite{jeong2021training,zhao2020image} introduce different data transformation techniques to create positive and negative pairs during GANs training.
 Zhao et al \cite{zhao2020image} propose Cntr-GAN, where SimCLR loss is used to regularize the discriminator on two random augmented copies of both real and fake images.
 The regularization of discriminator for transformation $T$ is:

-They also compare the effect of different data transformation technologies (mentioned in Section 5.1) on Cntr-GAN.
-Figure \ref{fig:simclr} shows the FID results (demonstrated on \cite{zhao2020image}) of BigGAN adding SimCLR loss on CIFAR-10 dataset.
+They also compare the effect of different data transformation techniques (mentioned in Section 5.1) on Cntr-GAN.
+Figure 6 in \cite{zhao2020image} shows the FID results of BigGAN adding SimCLR loss on CIFAR-10 dataset.
 The results illustrate that spatial transformations still work better than visual transformations and the best FID of 11.87 is achieved by applying adjusted SimCLR transformations with the cropping/resizing strength of 0.3.
-Although this simply regularizing auxiliary SimCLR loss improves GAN training, but could not outperform existing methods based on simple data augmentations, $e.g.$, bCR (demonstrated in Figure \ref{fig:data_augmentation}).
+Although, regularization of auxiliary SimCLR loss improves GAN training, but does not outperform existing methods based on simple data augmentations, $e.g.$, bCR (demonstrated on Figure 2 in \cite{zhao2020image}).

 To improve the efficiency of contrastive learning, Jeong et al. \cite{jeong2021training} propose Contrastive Discriminator (ContraD), a way of training discriminators of GANs using improved SimCLR.
 Different from Cntr-GAN with SimCLR loss on both real and generated images, ContraD uses the SimCLR loss on the real images and the supervised contrastive loss on the generated images.
-Supervised contrastive loss adopts the contrastive between real and generated images, which is needed as a GAN discriminator.
+Supervised contrastive loss adopts the contrastive between real and generated images, required as a GAN discriminator.
 More concretely, for two views $v^{(1)},v^{(2)}=t_1(x),t_2(x)$ with ${t}_{1}, {t}_{2} \sim {T}$, the loss of real images are:

 where $h_r$ is a projection head for this loss.
 However, the loss for generated images, an extended version of contrastive loss to support supervised learning by allowing more than one view to be positive.
 More concretely, they assume all the views from fake samples have the same label against those from real samples.
 Formally, for each $v_i^{(1)}$, the positive views are represented by $V_i^{(2)}$ that is a subset of $v^{(2)}$.
-Then the supervised contrastive loss is defined by:
+The supervised contrastive loss is defined by:

 Using the notation,the ContraD loss for fake samples are: